joegreene/Spring-2014-CS-Lab--SI-/Week 12/Loops.md

   }
 ```

 Notice how messy the code is for this?
-Well, with `do-while` we can just throw that entire chunk of code above the `while` loop inside
+Well, with `do-while` we can just throw that entire chunk of code above the `while` loop inside.
 The `do-while` representation is as follows:
 ```C++
   bool continue;
   int choice;